logv/sybil/docs/ABOUT.md

 features sybil is lacking
 --------------------------

-* Sybil does not support DELETE, JOIN or UPDATEs
+* Sybil does not support DELETE or UPDATEs
 * No ACID model or transaction log

 differences from other DBs